by Nolongerbound | Dec 9, 2021 | Faith-Based Recovery

 Brandon said the hardest and most rewarding event of his life was going through No Longer Bound.

 “I found out who I was and who I wasn’t there.
-I’m not my vocation.
+I learned that I’m not my vocation.
 I’m Brandon the father.
 I’m Brandon the son.
-I’m Brandon the husband.
+And I’m Brandon the husband.
 What I do for a living gives me value, but it doesn’t define me.
 Now I have joy and peace in doing anything.”

 Written By: A No Longer Bound Resident, Austin